The rights of a common law wife or husband

 What is the doctrine of proprietary estoppel?

 The doctrine of proprietary estoppel in simple terms refers to a situation where someone suffers detriment as a result of another person’s broken promise.
 It gives the person who has lost out the chance of acquiring a proprietary right to property which they do not legally own.
-The principle is often relied upon by common law wives or husbands whose name is not on the deeds of the property they live in.
+The principle is often relied upon by a common law wife or husband whose name is not on the deeds of the property they live in.
 It is also often used by family members where promises have been made about what will be left in a will and the intended recipient has acted to their detriment in reliance on those promises.
 In this context such promises are sometimes referred to as a pre-death agreement.

 The 3 main constituent parts of proprietary estoppel are: –

 • A landowner induces, encourages, or allows a person to believe that he has or will enjoy some right or benefit over the owners property;

 • In reliance on this belief, the person acts to his detriment to the knowledge of the owner; and

 • The owner then seeks to take unconscionable advantage of the person by denying him the right or benefit which he expected to receive.

 Two recent proprietary estoppel cases